List of tipping customs by country

-Africa

-Nigeria

-In Nigeria, tipping is common at upscale hotels and restaurants but a service charge is usually included in the bill, though the employees rarely get this as part of their wages.

-Madagascar

-In Madagascar, tipping is not expected.

-Morocco

-In Morocco, tipping is not mandatory, but rounding up the bill and leaving tips at restaurants and cafés, or to the service providers is a standard practice and appreciated.

-South Africa

-In South Africa, tipping is common, and is generally around 10% the cost of the service.

 Asia

-Azerbaijan

-Tipping in Azerbaijan is mostly observed in services such as taxi as well as restaurants.
-Total size of the tip is also based on the overall cost of the said service.
-Restaurants often do not charge tipping in the receipt, however, it is still considered a necessity by many to tip the waiter for their work.
-Additionally, gratuity is widely acceptable in parking.
-Unlike valet parking, tip is usually customary when a person helps a customer park, or guides that person to a suitable parking space.

 China

 In China, traditionally there is no tipping.
 However, hotels that routinely serve foreign tourists allow tipping, as do tour guides and associated drivers.

+During the Mao Zedong era, service workers (fuwuyuan 服务员) refused tips on the grounds that tipping implied a servile relationship (and was thus insulting) and ran contrary to the prevailing Chinese views of social and economic democracy.

 In cities bordering Hong Kong like Shenzhen, some restaurants and hotels also started to charge gratuity since the 1980s.

-Hong Kong

-In Hong Kong, tipping is not typically expected at hotels or restaurant establishments, where a "service charge" of 10% is added to a bill instead of expecting a gratuity.
-Taxi drivers in Hong Kong may also charge the difference between a fare and a round sum as a "courtesy fee" to avoid making change for larger bills.

 Japan

 As a service charge is typically included as part of bills at hotels and restaurants, tipping is generally not practiced in Japan.
 In addition, Japan has a set of traditions and customs regarding giving money as a gift, so tipping may cause confusion or be considered rude if the money is given without being placed in a special gift envelope first.
 Like many other countries in East Asia, Japanese people see tipping as insulting.
-The Tip Project, a plan to normalise tipping in Japan in 2021, was met with severe backlash from locals who deemed the practice "un-Japanese", and the project was abandoned in early 2023.
+The Tip Project was a 2021 plan to normalise tipping in Japan in 2021.